franciszchen/DNN-Pruning/README.md

 ## Dependencies

-The base of this code was written and shared by [He Yihui](https://github.com/yihui-he), and runs on his costum brach of CAFFE (python 3 implementation).
+The base of this code was written and shared by [He Yihui](https://github.com/yihui-he), and runs on his costum branch of CAFFE (python 3 implementation).
 After cloning the repo, build the CAFFE binaries by following the instructions on the brach [repo](https://github.com/yihui-he/caffe-pro).
-Train or donwload a caffemodel and place it in the '''temp''' directory.
+Train or donwload a caffemodel and place it in the temp directory.
-Make sure to modify the path of the caddemodel and the prototxt in ""
+Make sure to modify cfgs.py with the layer names and pruning degree (i.e. number of channels that will be retained after the pruning process) you desire for each layer.

 ## Usage